Strategic National Stockpile: Composition

 The SNS holds a variety of items that would be helpful to the general population in the event of a widespread disease outbreak.

 12-hour push pack

 Each push pack weighs about 50 ST. Its contents include broad-spectrum oral and intravenous antibiotics, emergency medicines, IV fluids and kits, airway equipment, bandages, vaccines, antitoxins, and ventilators.
 The material deploys by unmarked trucks and airplanes within 12 hours of the receipt of a request by the CDC.
 The U.S. Marshals Service provides armed security from these federal sites to local destinations.
 The SNS has adequate vaccines and countermeasures in its stockpile, including 300 million smallpox treatment courses and enough anthrax vaccines to handle a three-city incident.

 CHEMPACK

 CHEMPACKs contain nerve agent antidotes to help in the event of a nerve agent attack or industrial accident.
-As of 2015, 1,960 CHEMPACKs were forward-deployed in more than 1,340 locations across each state and territory of the United States.
+As of 2015, 1,960 CHEMPACKs were forward-deployed in more than 1,340 locations across every state and territory of the United States.